← Back to Distinction 9

 4. Ex antiquioribus mss. et ed.
 1 supplevimus hoc. — Vide pro hoc et sequenti argumento Aristot., V. Phys. text.
 7; I. de Gener. et corrupt. text.
 11-23. (c.
 3.), et II. de Anima, text.
 34. seqq. (c.
 4.).

 From the older manuscripts and ed.
-1, we have supplied hoc. — For this and the following argument, see Aristotle, Physics V, text 7; De Generatione et Corruptione I, text 11–23 (c.
-3), and De Anima II, text 34 ff. (c.
+1 we have supplied hoc. — See on this and the following argument Aristotle, Physics V, text 7; On Generation and Corruption I, text 11-23 (c.
+3), and On the Soul II, text 34 ff. (c.
 4).

 5. Cod.
 T generatus pro generatio et mox si loco ubi.

-Codex T reads generatus for generatio and shortly after si for ubi.
+Codex T [reads] generatus for generatio, and shortly after si in place of ubi.

 6. Cod.
 O omittit non, salvo eodem sensu, qui est in generationis et corruptionis contrarietate, de qua V. Phys. text.
 14, et quae sub alio respectu exprimitur hac formula: Corruptio unius est generatio alterius.

-Codex O omits non, the same sense being preserved, which consists in the contrariety of generation and corruption, on which see Physics V, text 14, and which under another aspect is expressed by the formula: The corruption of one thing is the generation of another.
+Codex O omits non, with the same sense preserved, [a sense] which lies in the contrariety of generation and corruption, on which see Physics V, text 14, and which under another aspect is expressed by this formula: The corruption of one [thing] is the generation of another.

 7. Fide plurium mss. ut HKY bb et ed.
 1 posuimus ablativum ipsa pro ipsi.

-On the authority of several manuscripts, like HKY bb, and ed.
-1, we have used the ablative ipsa for ipsi.
+On the authority of several manuscripts such as HKY bb and ed.
+1 we have placed the ablative ipsa in place of ipsi.

 8. Praeferimus lectionem nonnullorum mss. ut M P Q pro essendi ponentium durandi, quia in ipsa et processus et vis argumenti distinctior redditur.
 Cod.
 H et ed.
 1 ponunt durationis; cod.
 O vero essendi et durationis.

-We prefer the reading of some manuscripts, like M P Q, which have durandi for essendi, because in it both the process and the force of the argument are made more distinct.
+We prefer the reading of certain manuscripts such as M, P, Q which place durandi in place of essendi, because in it both the progression and the force of the argument are rendered more distinct.
 Codex H and ed.
-1 read durationis; codex O reads essendi et durationis.
+1 read durationis; codex O however [reads] essendi and durationis.

 9. Ed.
 1 posterior.